xtuml/bridgepoint/doc-bridgepoint/process/FAQ.md

   This same architecture is shared by the Ooaofooa NonRootModelElements and the Ooaofgraphics NonRootModelElements.
 However, the Ooaofooa and Ooaofgraphics DO NOT share the same InstanceLists.
-They are seperare model (seperate problem domains) and they each maintain their own InstanceLists.
+They are different models (separate problem domains) and they maintain their own InstanceLists in their model roots.

 * **How can I examine the BridgePoint in-memory Instance Population?
 (Instance Population Monitor)** <a id="instanceviewer"</a>
   - BridgePoint contains tool that is useful to developers who may have a need to examine